-- 6. Remove the oil filter with an oil filter wrench. - 7.
-Before installing a new oil filter, apply a thin coat of engine oil to the seal. - 8.
+- 6. Remove the under cover. - 7.
+Remove the oil filter with an oil filter wrench. - 8.
+Before installing a new oil filter, apply a thin coat of engine oil to the seal. - 9.
 Clean the rubber seal seating area of the lower crank case and install the oil filter by hand turning.
-Be careful not to twist or damage the seal. - 9.
+Be careful not to twist or damage the seal. - 10.
 Tighten it approximately two-thirds of a turn after the seal makes contact with underside of the crank case.